2018 Higher Education Climate Leadership Summit

 See the current list of attendees, which will be regularly updated.

 Where will I stay?

-We have reserved rooms for you at DoubleTree Hotel.
-To book your room for the summit, visit the hotel site or contact DoubleTree Hotel at 1.800.528.6481 and mention Second Nature Presidential Climate Leadership Summit to receive the discounted rate of $169.00 for your stay at the hotel.
+The room block at the DoubleTree Hotel is sold out.
+We have room block reserved at the Fairfield Inn & Suites, adjacent to the event hotel.
+To book your room for the summit, visit the hotel site to receive the discounted rate of $164.00 for your stay at the hotel.

 Second Nature and IEN bring together presidents, trustees, CFOs, and other senior leaders from higher education, philanthropy, business, and non-profits to provide opportunities for knowledge exchange, research and thought leadership, education and training, and peer networking.